jonbirge/tesla-cloud/README.md

 ## About

-Fast JavaScript-based site with information and links intended for use on an in-car browser.
+JavaScript-based site with information and links intended for use on an in-car browser.
+Currently focused on Tesla vehicles, but could eventually be adapted for other vehicles with a browser.

 ## Demo